 Kim Scott too believes in proper rest for her body so she can continue to run, do yoga and cycle to work every day.
 “It’s about balance,” she says.
 “I try to do something active every day.
 It’s very, very important for me mentally and physically.”

-Benno Nigg is a professor emeritus with the University of Calgary’s Faculty of Kinesiology and founder of the University’s Human Performance Laboratory.
+Dr. Benno Nigg, PhD, is a professor emeritus with the University of Calgary’s Faculty of Kinesiology and founder of the University’s Human Performance Laboratory.
 His research concentrates on human locomotion with emphasis on mobility and longevity and their application to movement-related products such as orthoses, shoe insoles, sport shoes, sport surfaces and sport equipment.
-A selection of Benno’s academic publications can be found here.
+Learn more about Benno’s research here.

-Guillaume Millet is a professor at the University of Calgary’s Faculty of Kinesiology.
+Dr. Guillaume Millet, PhD, is a professor at the University of Calgary’s Faculty of Kinesiology.
 He also heads the Neuromuscular Fatigue Lab within the Faculty’s Human Performance Laboratory.
 His research interests lie in the areas of exercise physiology, neuromuscular function and fatigue.
-Find a list of his academic papers here.
+View Guillaume's profile here.

-Juan Murias is an assistant professor in the Faculty of Kinesiology at the University of Calgary.
+Dr. Juan Murias, PhD, is an assistant professor in the Faculty of Kinesiology at the University of Calgary.
 Through his research, Juan seeks to determine the most effective exercise training programs for promoting health and improving athletic performance in the elderly.
-Find a complete list of Juan’s research papers here.
+Find Juan’s profile here.

-Raylene Reimer has a joint appointment as professor at the University of Calgary’s Faculty of Kinesiology and the Department of Biochemistry and Molecular Biology, Cumming School of Medicine.
+Dr. Raylene Reimer, PhD, has a joint appointment as professor at the University of Calgary’s Faculty of Kinesiology and the Department of Biochemistry and Molecular Biology, Cumming School of Medicine.
 Her research focuses on the role of diet in regulating energy intake and gut microbiota in the context of obesity and type 2 diabetes.
-Find a full list of her academic papers here.
+Learn more about Raylene here.